Equiangular lines via matrix projection: Introduction

-Given the above, it interesting to determine how large the spectral gap $k - \lambda_2$ can be, or equivalently, how small $\lambda_2$ can be as a function of $k$.
-If $G$ has diameter $D \geq 4$, the well-known Alon-Boppana theorem \cite{N91} gives the lower bound $\lambda_2 \geq 2\sqrt{k-1} - (2 \sqrt{k-1} - 1)/\lfloor D/2 \rfloor$.
-As $D \rightarrow \infty$, this bound approaches $2\sqrt{k-1}$, which is known to be tight due to the existence of so-called Ramanujan graphs, see e.g.\ \cite{HLW06}.
-Moreover, Alon conjectured and Friedman \cite{F08} proved that for any $\varepsilon > 0$, ``most'' $k$-regular graphs $G$ on sufficiently many vertices will satisfies $\lambda_2(G) \leq 2\sqrt{k-1} + \varepsilon$.
-Note that even though the Alon-Boppana theorem has been improved and generalized to irregular graphs (see e.g.\ \cite{F93, H05, J19}), it seems that all previously known results require the assumption that the graph is sufficiently sparse, i.e.\ having diameter $D \geq 4$.
+Given the above, it is interesting to determine how large the spectral gap $k - \lambda_2$ can be, or equivalently, how small $\lambda_2$ can be as a function of $k$.
+If $G$ has diameter $D$, the well-known Alon--Boppana theorem \cite{A86, N91} gives the lower bound $\lambda_2 \geq 2\sqrt{k-1} - (2 \sqrt{k-1} - 1)/\lfloor D/2 \rfloor$.
+As $D \rightarrow \infty$, this bound approaches $2\sqrt{k-1}$, which is known to be tight due to the existence of Ramanujan graphs, see e.g.\ \cite{HLW06}.
+Moreover, Alon conjectured and Friedman \cite{F08} proved that for any $\varepsilon > 0$, ``most'' $k$-regular graphs on sufficiently many vertices will satisfy $\lambda_2 \leq 2\sqrt{k-1} + \varepsilon$.
+However, the Alon--Boppana theorem doesn't say much when the diameter $D \in \{2, 3\}$ and even though this theorem has been improved and generalized in various ways (see e.g.\ \cite{F93, H05, J19}), it seems that all previously known results require the assumption that the graph is sufficiently sparse.

-In this paper, we make use of the connection between graphs and equiangular lines in order to obtain the first generalization of the Alon-Boppana theorem which holds for dense $k$-regular graphs with no assumption on the diameter.
-We only require the following mild assumption on the spectral gap of $G$,
+In this paper, we make use of the connection between graphs and equiangular lines in order to obtain the first generalization of the Alon--Boppana theorem which holds for dense $k$-regular graphs with no assumption on the diameter.
+We only require the following assumption on the spectral gap of $G$,

-Note that any $k$-regular graph $G$ with $k < n/2$ must have $\lambda_2(G) \geq 0$ (see \Cref{spectral_history} for more information), and so it must satisfy \eqref{spectral_gap}.
+Indeed, such an assumption is necessary if we want to have a nontrivial lower bound on $\lambda_2$, since the complete bipartite graph with parts of size $n/2$ has $\lambda_2 = 0$.
+Moreover, note that any $k$-regular graph $G$ with $k < n/2$ must have $\lambda_2 \geq 0$ (see \Cref{lem_spectral_history}), and so it must satisfy \eqref{spectral_gap}.
 Additionally, the complement of any $k$-regular graph is $(n-1-k)$-regular, so if $k \geq n/2$ then \eqref{spectral_gap} holds for the complement graph.
-Finally, the bounds we obtain are tight for any strongly regular graph corresponding to a family of equiangular lines meeting the absolute bound in $\R^r$.
+Finally, the bounds we obtain are tight for strongly regular graphs corresponding to families of equiangular lines meeting the absolute bound.
+To state the result, we let $\m_G(\lambda_2)$ denote the multiplicity of $\lambda_2$ in $A$.